 You are good at what you do.
 And you love doing it.
 You enjoy your life.

-You have an idea which you want to bring to fruition.
+You have an idea and want to bring to fruition.
 You want to attract a lot of clients and earn the money you deserve.
 You are completely energized!

-You have some money to build your first minimum viable product (MVP) and the key question comes to your mind:
+You have money to start building your first minimum viable product (MVP).
+Your key question comes to your mind:

-- They had reliable people who were proficient at implementing their ideas.
+- Reliable people proficient at implementing their ideas.

-- Startup founders determined and solved the most burning problems of prospective customers in their business.
+- Determined startup founders able to solve the most burning problems of prospective customers in their businesses.

-What should you figure out before you start calculating costs to build an MVP?
+What must you decide before you can start calculating costs to build an MVP?

 The basic definition provided by Eric Ries, the author of Lean Startup, states the following: